mlx93/chainequity-mlx/submissionDocs/TECHNICAL_WRITEUP.md

 **Risk Level**: Low for demo, Medium for production scale

-### 5. No Security Audit
+### 5. No Security Audit + Single-Sig Owner (Demo)

 **Severity**: High (for production)
+**Impact**:
-**Impact**: Smart contracts not audited for production use.
+- Smart contracts not audited for production use
+- Single admin key has full control over all admin functions (mint, burn, approve, split, symbol)

 **Mitigation**:
-- This is a technical prototype only
+- This is explicitly a technical prototype for demonstration purposes only
+- Production deployment requires:
-- Production deployment requires professional security audit
+  - Professional security audit (Trail of Bits, OpenZeppelin, Consensys Diligence)
+  - Multi-sig ownership via Gnosis Safe (2-of-3 or higher)
+  - Penetration testing
+  - Code review by independent security experts
 - All code is open source for review
+- Disclaimer prominently displayed in UI and documentation

-**Risk Level**: N/A for demo, High for production
+**Risk Level**: N/A for demo, **Critical** for production without audit and multi-sig

 ---